dgabrielov/hcp-vault-demo-repo/hcpv-control-group/README.md

 ## Installation

 ### Step 1 - Set variable values in the variables.tfvars file
-Ensure that you've changed the variable values in the .tfvars file. vault_workspace_name must indicate the workspace name that you've previously used to deploy the HCP Vault Cluster.
-Ensure that you set the same org_name and workspace_name values in the provider.tf file in the Cloud Block as well.
+Ensure that you've changed the variable values in the .tfvars file:
+- *vault_workspace_name* must indicate the workspace name that you've previously used to deploy the HCP Vault Cluster.
+- *org_name* and *workspace_name* values in the provider.tf file should match the variables.tfvars values as well.

 ### Step 2 - Initialise Terraform
 Run Terraform Init to initialise the workspace in your Terraform Cloud environment